 When you are accepted to Luther College, you will find out what Luther merit scholarships you would be awarded based on your application.
 Once you file a FAFSA, you will receive a complete financial aid offer with information about grants, loans and other aid.
 If you filed your FAFSA previous to your acceptance, then will receive your complete financial aid offer more quickly.

-Your financial aid offer from Luther is based on your Expected Family Contribution (EFC) as determined by FAFSA.
-If your EFC is less than the total cost of a Luther education, you will be eligible for financial aid.
+Your financial aid offer from Luther is based on your Student Aid Index (SAI)as determined by FAFSA.
+If your SAI is less than the total cost of a Luther education, you will be eligible for financial aid.

 Need more help?

 Contact the Luther Financial Aid Office with any questions you may have.
 We would love to walk you through this process.